 And the music score doesn’t match because apparently, the original composer, David Arnold, wasn’t asked back to score this film for some insane reason.
 Say what you want about the importance of an underscore, but his music, especially his rousing main theme heard during the film’s final dogfight and climax (and used as Russell Case’s entrance when he flies in to the aerial battle) got you excited for what you were seeing!
 It made you cheer!
 There’s none of that here.
 Sure, some of the simple themes are recycled, but the rest is all meh.

 It burns me to say this.

 Wait for DVD or Blu-ray.

 While it looks awesome on the big screen, there’s nothing here you haven’t seen before.
 Sure I’ll buy it to sit next to the original because I’m a completest and I love the characters – especially David Levinson, whom I relate to the most.
 He’s smart and neurotic and such a warm character.
 I truly didn’t miss Will Smith, though.
 I found him too arrogant in the first one and I disagree that idea the reason the movie isn’t performing well without his presence.
-The movie isn’t performing well because it’s not 1996 and a movie can’t get by on effects alone anymore.
+The movie isn’t performing well because it’s not 1996 and a movie can’t get by simply on effects alone, anymore.
 Not without bringing something more and special.
-I’m hoping Fox goes ALL OUT with the third film (it’s done well enough, so far that a third film inevitable) with the intergalactic war route.
+I’m hoping Fox goes ALL OUT with the third film (it’s done well enough, so far that a third film is nigh inevitable) with the intergalactic war route.

 And please don’t make me wait 20 years, Fox & Emmerich.
 I doubt I’ll give a shit.